premasagar/appleofmyiframe/README.md

 [AppleOfMyIframe](http://github.com/premasagar/appleofmyiframe)
 ================
-*A JavaScript library for creating & manipulating iframe documents on-the-fly*
+AppleOfMyIframe is a jQuery Plugin.
+It aims to provide a simple JavaScript API for the manipulation of iframe elements and their contents.

 * by [Premasagar Rose](http://github.com/premasagar)
     * [premasagar.com](http://premasagar.com)